MicrosoftLearning/mslearn-ai-studio/Instructions/02-Explore-model-catalog.md

 # Choose and deploy a language model

-The Azure AI Foundry model catalog serves as a central repository where you can explore and use a variety of models, facilitating the creation of your generative AI scenario.
+The Microsoft Foundry model catalog serves as a central repository where you can explore and use a variety of models, facilitating the creation of your generative AI scenario.

-In this exercise, you'll explore the model catalog in Azure AI Foundry portal, and compare potential models for a generative AI application that assists in solving problems.
+In this exercise, you'll explore the model catalog in Foundry portal, and compare potential models for a generative AI application that assists in solving problems.

 This exercise will take approximately **25** minutes.